Singularities of linear systems and boundedness of Fano varieties: Introduction

 This is a key ingredient of the proof of Theorem \ref{t-bnd-lct}.
-The number $I=I(\mathfrak{R})$ is the smallest natural number such that $Ir\in\Z$ for every $r\in\mathfrak{R}$.
-Since $M$ is semi-ample, it defines a contraction $X\to Z$ which maps $S$ to a point $z$.
-The proof of the theorem shows that $K_X+B^+$ is actually an $n$-complement of $K_X+B$ over a neighbourhood of $z$.\\
+Note that $K_X+\Lambda$ is actually a relative $n$-complement of $K_X+B$ over a neighbourhood of $z$ in the sense of [\ref{B-compl}, 2.18].
+The important point here is that the complement is not an arbitrary one since $\Lambda$ is somehow controlled globally by $M$ as it satisfies the formula $n(K_X+\Lambda)\sim (n+2)M$.\\